 City Hall at 22 East Fifth Street

-Luverne City Council, from left:
+Luverne City Council,

 Randall Parker, Dr. S.P.
 Walker, City Clerk Margie Gomillion, Jerry Sipper, Kip Smith, Charlie Johnson.
 Seated is Mayor Joe Rex Sport.
 Luverne ranks in the top ten of all small towns in the USA

 Eleven criteria including citizen involvement, local retail ownership, church attendance, and the depth of a community's roots, were used to determine livability factors.
 Click here for more details.

 Crenshaw County bears the name of Andrew Crenshaw, a distinguished South Carolinian who settled in neighboring Butler County in the early 1800s.
 The county was created by act of the state general assembly on November 24, 1866.
 The county seat of Luverne, with a 2004 population of 2,635, is the county's largest city.
 Click here for the Crenshaw County Profile.